temisu/ancient/README.md

 Currently there are no plans to add password protected file support nor any kind of decryption capability apart from some very basic password bypassing in some formats that can be done easily

 Decompression algorithms provided:
-* CrunchMania by Thomas Schwarz: supports both new (version 2) and old stream formats:
+* CrunchMania by Thomas Schwarz
   * CrM!: Crunch-Mania standard-mode
   * Crm!: Crunch-Mania standard-mode, sampled
   * CrM2: Crunch-Mania LZH-mode